BGP

 ]

-After a few seconds the connection make it to established.
+After a few seconds the connection makes it to established.

 oxide system networking bgp status